K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 1. Deployment Identification
 name [String, required]: Name of deployment.
-A single BOSH Director manages multiple deployments and distinguishes them by their names. director_uuid [String, required]:The BOSH CLI must match the UUID of the current target BOSH Director to allow all operations on the deployment.
+A single BOSH Director manages multiple deployments and distinguishes them by their names. director_uuid [String, required]: The BOSH CLI must match the UUID of the current target BOSH Director to allow all operations on the deployment.
 Through the 'bosh status' CLI, you can check the UUID currently targeted by the BOSH Director.
 >![openpaas-servicepack-45]

 bosh status CLI